NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 To avoid using the cache for HTTP sources, do one of the following:

-- Use the `-NoCache` option with `nuget restore` or the `--no-cache` option with `dotnet restore`.
+- Use the `-NoCache` option with `nuget restore`, or the `--no-cache` option with `dotnet restore`.
 These options don't affect restore operations through the Visual Studio Package Manager or console.
 - Clear the cache using `nuget locals http-cache -clear` or `dotnet nuget locals http-cache --clear`.
 - Temporarily set the NUGET_HTTP_CACHE_PATH environment variable to a different folder.